dhleong/judo/README.md

 ### Configuring

-Judo tries to load `$HOME/.config/judo/init.py` every time it loads, so that is a great place to put common mappings, etc.
+Judo tries to load `$HOME/.config/judo/init.py` or `$HOME/.config/judo/init.js` every time it loads—use whichever language you prefer—so that is a great place to put common mappings, etc.

 ### Scripting

-Judo uses [Python][9] for configuration and scripting.
+Judo uses [Python][9] or [Javascript[15] for configuration and scripting.
 See [Scripting.md][11] for more details, or run `help` in Command Mode to get started.

 ## Why

 I've played MUDs off and on throughout my life, but when I started getting into them again recently, I found that trying to navigate around worlds quickly put my hand into a very RSI-inducing position (I don't have a keyboard with a numpad).
 I was inspired by my favorite editor to create something modal, so I could bind the hjkl keys to the cardinal directions and keep my hands comfortably on the home row.

 [1]: https://en.wikipedia.org/wiki/MUD